EduardoZepeda/coffee-bytes-hugo/content/posts/como-colocar-un-email-en-un-sitio-web-sin-ser-spammeado/index.en.md

 ## Use a form instead of an email address

-Another option is to completely forget about placing your email and use a form instead, this way your email will be safe and you can direct the emails to a unique account that you use for that single purpose.
+Another option is to completely forget about placing your email and use a form instead, this way your email will be safe from spam and you can direct the emails to a unique account that you use for that single purpose.

 ### Protect your form from spam with a captcha